 Horizontal Packed Scrubbers

-Written by Ralph Strigle, Jr. Consultant for Powell Fab & Mfg., Inc.
+Written by Ralph Strigle, Jr. Consultant for Powell Fab & Mfg., LLC

-Presented at the 73rd Chlorine Institute, Inc. Annual Meeting
+Presented at the 73rd Chlorine Institute, LLC Annual Meeting

 Chlorine is one of the most useful and economically important of the basic chemicals.